Prof Mathew White

 2024 Fellowship Senior Fellow Higher Education Academy (UK) Higher Education Academy (UK) United Kingdom -

-2022 Award Highly Commended Stephen Cole the Elder Award for Teaching Excellence University of Adelaide Australia -
+2022 Award Highly Commended Stephen Cole the Elder Award for Teaching Excellence The University of Adelaide Australia -

 2021 Fellowship International Positive Psychology Fellow Award International Positive Psychology Association United States -